SebMilardo/esp32-energy-monitor/README.md

 What this code does:

 - Uses NTP to get time
-- Stores it
+- Stores it in RTC
 - Goes to deep sleep
-- Wakes up if an interrupt arrives on RTC pins 12 or 15
+- Wakes up if an interrupt arrives on pins 12 or 15
 - Stores timestamp and pin on SD-CARD
 - Periodically sends the recorded data to the Telegram bot or when an interrupt is received on pin 2